lk-learner/Databricks-14-Days-Challenge-2/README.md

 # Databricks-14-Days-Challenge-2

 Databricks 14-Days AI Challenge-2 is designed to help beginners build a strong foundation in Databricks through daily learning, hands-on practice, and real-world problem solving.

-𝐖𝐡𝐚𝐭 𝐭𝐡𝐢𝐬 𝐜𝐡𝐚𝐥𝐥𝐞𝐧𝐠𝐞 𝐭𝐚𝐮𝐠𝐡𝐭 𝐦𝐞?

-Progress doesn’t happen in a single day, it needs hardwork, consistent practice and passion for learning.
-You don’t truly remember concepts by just reading or watching them You remember them when you build, break, fix, and rebuild

-🧠 What actually happened in these 14 days:

-Spark stopped looking scary

-Delta Lake started making sense

-Bronze, Silver, Gold stopped sounding like jewellery 💍

-SQL dashboards became my comfort zone

-MLflow taught me why tracking experiments matters

-AI (Genie & Mosaic AI) showed up and said: “Why type SQL when you can just ask questions?”

 ---